Leonana69/esp32-vision-offloading/tutorial.md

 - You press the `RST` button on the ESP32-CAM to reset the board after seeing `Serial port /dev/cu.usbserial-A50285BI` in the output
 - ESP32-CAM is correctly wired to the UART to USB converter
 - Converter's VCC pin is connected to the converter's 5V pin
+- You try to connect the `GND` line to another `GND` pin on the ESP32-CAM

 ### cam_dma_config(300): frame buffer malloc failed